UPDATE: TWRA biologist offers some answers after catfish show up dead in Chickamauga Lake

 The TWRA has had its hands full on this.
-Mike Jolly, The reservoir fish manager for Region 3, says people have a right to be concerned, but this is all part of the natural order.
+Mike Jolly, the reservoir fish manager for Region 3, says people have a right to be concerned after hundreds of catfish showed up dead in Chickamauga Lake, but also says this is all part of the natural order.

 TWRA's Mike Jolly is one of the biologists observing the ongoing catfish situation in Chickamauga Lake.